svivoli/Google-Books-Search/README.md

 ## Description

-A React app that allows users to search, preview, and save books from Google.
+A MERN app that allows users to search, preview, and save books from Google.
 There are two pages, the home/search page where users search for books and view results and the saved page where the books they save are stored via MongoDB.
 Saved books can be deleted.

 ### Modules/Technologies

-1. React
+1. MongoDB
-2. MongoDB
+2. Express
-3. JSX
+3. React
 4. Node

 ### Website Components